Meet CEP Vancouver's Board

 Amanda recently completed her Masters of Environment and Business with the University of Waterloo where she gained a comprehensive understanding of sustainability trends and practices for business.
 She completed a capstone project with a local client to create an evaluation framework for consumer-facing circular economy innovations using a systems lens.
 She is currently working at Student Energy, a global non-profit organization empowering youth to become change agents in the sustainable energy transition.
 Her role there includes coordinating the Greenpreneurs Program, which is a green business accelerator for youth-led start-ups in developing and emerging economies.
 Prior to starting her Masters, Amanda graduated with a Bachelor’s of Environment and Resource Sustainability and has held a variety of positions in both Ontario and BC primarily in the non-profit and public sectors.
 Amanda loves exploring the outdoors and checking out new local restaurants.

 Kenzie’s passion for sustainability started from a very young age after travelling the world and seeing the impacts of climate change, pollution and social inequalities first hand.
-She recently completed her MBA in Sustainability from the University of Alberta, where she worked for the UofA Sustainability Council helping to improve sustainable academics and operations on campus.
+She completed her MBA in Sustainability from the University of Alberta, where she worked for the UofA Sustainability Council helping to improve sustainable academics and operations on campus.
 She also holds a BSc. in Environmental Science from UBC.
-Kenzie currently works for RecycleSmart, the Canadian leader for waste, recycling and sustainability initiatives in Canada.
-She is a data coordinator where she combines her passion for sustainability with her business skills to help companies reduce their GHG emissions, divert more waste from the landfill, meet sustainability goals and save money.
+Kenzie currently is a Business Analyst at RecycleSmart, the Canadian leader for waste, recycling and sustainability initiatives in Canada.
+She combines her passion for sustainability with her business skills to help companies reduce their GHG emissions, divert more waste from the landfill, meet sustainability goals and save money.
 In her free time Kenzie can be found going for bike rides in Stanley park, hiking on the weekend or traveling the world!

 Laura Heintzman is currently Aritzia’s Environmental Impact Manager, where she has supported the strategic development of the company’s sustainability program, across the company’s supply chain, product and own operations.
 She has previously worked at various environmental organizations globally, including the United Nations Environment Program headquarters in Nairobi, CDP (formerly Carbon Disclosure Project) in London, UK and Sierra Club Canada.
 Laura has a Master’s in Environmental Technology, specializing in Environmental Economics and Policy from Imperial College London.
 She also holds a Bachelor of Science from the University of Toronto, where she studied Environmental Science and Psychology, and completed a field course on the water conflict in the Middle East in Israel and international development in Geneva.
 Coming from Bermuda, Laura grew a love for nature and the outdoors, so you can often find her hiking, biking, picnicking or heading out on an adventure.